gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Build Setup Plugin (i)

-Gradle 1.6 introduces a `build-setup` plugin that makes initializing new Gradle projects more convenient.
+Gradle 1.6 introduces a `build-setup` plugin that makes initializing new Gradle builds more convenient.
-It also supports bootstrapping the migration of an Apache Maven build to a Gradle build by generating a `build.gradle` file from a `pom.xml`.
+It also supports the migration of an Apache Maven build to a Gradle build by generating a `build.gradle` file from a `pom.xml`.

-The `build-setup` plugin is not a plugin that you manually apply to your project.
-You use it by executing the `setupBuild` task in a directory that does not contain a `build.gradle` file.
+The `build-setup` plugin is not a plugin that you would apply to your project.
+Instead, you use it by executing the `setupBuild` task in a directory that does not contain any Gradle build files.
+This will do the following:

-Running `gradle setupBuild` in a directory with no `build.gradle` file will do the following:

-* If a `pom.xml` exists, a `build.gradle` file is generated based on its content (e.g. equivalent dependency definitions).
+* If a `pom.xml` exists, a `build.gradle` and `settings.gradle` file is generated based on its content (e.g. equivalent dependency definitions).
-* If no `pom.xml` exists, an empty `build.gradle` file is generated.
+* If no `pom.xml` exists, a basic `build.gradle` and `settings.gradle` file is generated.
 * The [Gradle Wrapper](userguide/gradle_wrapper.html) is installed for the project.

 For more information please see the [User Guide chapter on this plugin](userguide/build_setup_plugin.html).